Plus Housing Program

 What is the Plus Housing program?

-Plus Housing is a housing program through the San Francisco Mayor's Office of Housing and Community Development (MOHCD) for low-income people living with HIV/AIDS.
+Plus Housing is a housing program through the San Francisco Mayor's Office of Housing and Community Development (MOHCD) for low-income people living with HIV.
 In this new program, applicants can choose to be considered for either (or both) permanent housing subsidies and units (see list).
 Plus Housing is federally funded by HOPWA (Housing Opportunities for Persons With AIDS), and locally by the San Francisco General Fund.

 Although Plus Housing is not part of the new DAHLIA Housing Portal, which provides listings for housing units through our primary affordable housing programs, we encourage Plus Housing applicants to check listings on DAHLIA as well.

-Please note that the Plus Housing program is in pilot mode until for the first six months or so, which means we reserve the right to make adjustments to program policies as needed, in order to serve the overall program aims and provide the greatest benefit to San Franciscans living with HIV/AIDS.
+Please note that the Plus Housing program is in pilot mode until for the first six months or so, which means we reserve the right to make adjustments to program policies as needed, in order to serve the overall program aims and provide the greatest benefit to San Franciscans living with HIV.

 What is the Plus Housing list?